ZirwesSecurity/LinuxSecurity/SecuringSSH.md

                   # Once the number of failures reaches half this value,
                   # additional failures are logged.
 TODO: interaction with fail2ban and PAM?
+MaxSessions 10    # per user concurrently active sessions on the server, default is 10 MaxStartups 10    # There can be 10 connections which are currently between "starting the connection"
+                  # and "before being authenticated". default: 10:30:100.

+# Do not keep unused connections alive
-MaxSessions 10    # per user concurrently active sessions on the server, default is 10 ClientAliveInterval 1800 # every half hour, check if connection is still active; default 0 (infinite).
+ClientAliveInterval 1800 # every half hour, check if connection is still active; default 0 (infinite).
                          # Prevents zombie connections/sessions that might be taken over at some point.
-MaxStartups 10    # There can be 10 connections which are currently between "starting the connection"
-                  # and "before being authenticated". default: 10:30:100.
-ChannelTimeout *=60m # after 60 minutes of inactivity on any channel, flag connection as unused UnusedConnectionTimeout 5m # once flagged as unused, terminate the session after 5 minutes
+ClientAliveCountMax 3    # After 10 unanswered client alive messages, the connection is terminated (default=3) ChannelTimeout *=60m     # after 60 minutes of inactivity on any channel, flag connection as unused (0=infinite) UnusedConnectionTimeout 5m # once flagged as unused, terminate the session after 5 minutes TCPKeepAlive no          # default yes

-# Other settings.
-Disabling X11 can technically increase security (not for authentication, but on the server side).
-# All other settings are not security features.
-# If in doubt, do not set the following options and simply use their default values
-X11Forwarding no # depending on the use case, enabling X11 can be a useful feature
-                 # (in that case, "DisableForwarding" also has to be set to "no")
+# do not allow any kind of forwarding/tunneling:
-DisableForwarding yes # applies to all types of forwarding AllowAgentForwarding no # default yes AllowTcpForwarding no # default yes
+DisableForwarding yes # Disables all forwarding features.
-TCPKeepAlive no # default yes AllowStreamLocalForwarding no # default yes GatewayPorts no # default no
+# Optionally, disable/enable all options manually as follows:
+AllowAgentForwarding no
+AllowStreamLocalForwarding no
+AllowTcpForwarding no
+GatewayPorts no
+PermitListen none
+PermitOpen no
-PermitTunnel no # default: no
+PermitTunnel no
-#PermitOpen # with this, the destinations of TCP forwarding can be restricted
-PrintMotd no # do not print message of the day on login
+X11Forwarding no

+# Miscellaneous
+PrintMotd no
+Banner no

 # ============= /Hardened settings ===============
 ```
 Replace the placeholder user name with the actual user name: